SpaceX handed loss in challenge over Air Force contract

 Musk's Space Exploration Technologies Corp in its year-long lawsuit had accused the Air Force of unfairly awarding development contracts to Jeff Bezos' Blue Origin and other competitors for new rocket systems in 2018.

-But in a ruling that was briefly posted online by the court before being sealed, the judge found no wrongdoing by the Air Force in denying the company funds to help develop Starship, a fully reusable rocket system that Musk envisions will one day ferry humans to the moon and Mars.
+But in a ruling that was briefly posted online by the court before being sealed, the judge found no wrongdoing by the Air Force in denying the company funds to help develop Starship, a reusable rocket system that Musk envisions will send satellites to orbit and one day ferry humans to the moon and Mars.

 Judge Otis D. Wright II gave the parties a week-long window to change his mind before entering judgment.

-The Air Force did not immediately return a request for comment.
+The Air Force declined to comment.
 SpaceX did not return requests for comment.

+The $2.3 billion in awards served as seed investments in nascent rocket systems, with United Launch Alliance (ULA), a joint venture of Boeing Co BA.N and Lockheed Martin Corp LMT.N, receiving the biggest chunk of $967 million.

+SpaceX brands Starship as a two-stage fully reusable rocket system that stands at the center of the Hawthorne, California-based company's goal to normalize human space travel.
+Early prototypes of the rocket have flown in short "hop" tests at SpaceX's south Texas test site.

+According to the order, part of SpaceX's pitch to the Air Force included a previously unreported less-reusable version of Starship whose upper stage would not return to Earth after delivering a payload into orbit - a "substantial" design change to the rocket's fully reusable architecture that the Air Force considered too complex of a challenge.

-In August the Air Force awarded much bigger, multibillion-dollar launch contracts to SpaceX and United Launch Alliance, a joint venture of Boeing Corp BA.N and Lockheed Martin LMT.N.
+In August, the Air Force awarded much bigger, multibillion-dollar launch contracts to SpaceX and ULA.

 SpaceX received a 40% share of missions to launch Pentagon payloads using its fleet of Falcon rockets, with ULA receiving a 60% share using its upcoming Vulcan rocket.